-- I only need one instance of Oracle Database, or I just want to install a test database to get familiar with the product.
-How do I install Oracle Database for these situations? - How do I create an Oracle database that can handle transaction-heavy or data warehousing applications? - What's the best way to install multiple Oracle databases? - How do I configure client connections to an Oracle database? - What is the best way to install Oracle Database Client if my client nodes have limited disk space? - How do I upgrade Oracle Database? - The computers at my site have been configured to run as a cluster.
+- I only need one instance of Oracle Database or I just want to install a test database to get familiar with the product.
+How do I install Oracle Database for these situations? - How can I create an Oracle database that can handle transaction-heavy or data warehousing applications? - What's the best way to install multiple Oracle databases? - How do I configure client connections to an Oracle database? - What is the best way to install Oracle Database Client if my client nodes have limited disk space? - How do I upgrade Oracle Database? - The computers at my site have been configured to run as a cluster.
 How should I install Oracle Database? - How do I migrate my non-Oracle databases to Oracle Database?

-I only need one instance of Oracle Database, or I just want to install a test database to get familiar with the product.
+I only need one instance of Oracle Database or I just want to install a test database to get familiar with the product.
 How do I install Oracle Database for these situations?

-- If you want a quick installation using the default installation settings, then use Oracle Database Quick Installation Guide. - If your site has special requirements, then see Oracle Database Installation Guide.
+- If you want a quick installation using the default installation settings, then refer to Oracle Database Quick Installation Guide for Linux x86-64. - If your site has special requirements, then refer to Oracle Database Installation Guide for Linux x86-64.

-How do I create an Oracle database that can handle transaction-heavy or data warehousing applications?
+How can I create an Oracle database that can handle transaction-heavy or data warehousing applications?

-If you want to create a starter database designed for transaction-heavy or data warehousing applications, then see Oracle Database Installation Guide.
-When you run Oracle Universal Installer, select the Advanced Installation method, and then select the database type you want in the Select Database Configuration window.
+If you want to create a starter database designed for transaction-heavy or data warehousing applications, then refer to Oracle Database Installation Guide for Linux x86-64.
+Select the Advanced Installation method, and then select the database type you want on the Select Database Configuration screen.

-See Also: Oracle Data Warehousing Guide after installation
+See Also: Oracle Database Data Warehousing Guide after installation

 Alternatively, you can install Oracle OLAP during the Oracle Database installation.
 Oracle OLAP provides optimal support for database environments that must meet OLAP requirements.
-To do so, select Advanced Installation, then Custom, and from the Available Product Components window, select Oracle OLAP.
+To do so, select Advanced Installation, then Custom, and on the Available Product Components screen, select Oracle OLAP.